Adivasi Cobra Force: Formation

 In the late 1990s, Assam was beset by various ethnic riots between Bodos and Santhals.
 The Bodos began joining groups such as the National Democratic Front of Bodoland and the Bodo Liberation Tigers Force.
 In early 1996, over 100 people from both communities were killed in riots.
 In response, the Santals, claiming threats to their interests formed many groups with other Naga tribes in the area and the ACF was formed on 7 July 1996.

 Ideology

 The ACF did not espouse any political ideology nor is it separatist like many other groups in the Seven Sister States.
-It claimed to be an outlet to protect the tribals who were allegedly "ethnically cleansed" during the 1996 riots from Bodo terrorist organizations.
-They demanded reparations for the Santals displaced by and killed in the riots and demanded that "adivasis" be recognized as a protected people by the Government of India.
+It claimed to be an outlet to protect the tribals from alleged ethnic cleansing during the 1996 riots from Bodo terrorist organizations.
+They demanded reparations for the Santals displaced by and killed in the riots and demanded that the "Adivasis" be recognized as a protected people by the Government of India.

 Organization

 Estimates of the number of operatives in the organization ranged from 100 to 350.
 The group operated out of Kokrajhar and Bongaigaon districts.
 The commander of the organization was Durga Minz and the chairman was Xabrias Khakha.
 The other main leader was Kandu Murmu.